sebbarry/linux_notes/Scripts/README.md

-# Just a few scripts
+# Just a few scripts and commands...